 Preston emergency contacts

 The following number are available 24 hours a day 7 days a week, you can also follow them on twitter for updates.

-- The Lancashire Resilience Forum and the National Security Council for more advice on what to do in an emergency
+- Check the GOV.UK - Local Resilience Forums and the GOV.UK - National Security and Intelligence for more advice on what to do in an emergency

 - The Met Office provide regular updated on weather and climate news